Cyril Bencraft Joly

 Lt Colonel Cyril Bencraft Joly MC (9 September 1918 – 2000) was a British Army officer who served with 7th Armoured Division (Desert Rats) throughout the campaign in North Africa during World War II.

-He described his experiences as a tank commander in the 2nd Royal Tank Regiment (2 RTR) in Take These Men (1955), a (lightly fictionalised) personal narrative of the Western Desert campaign that is regarded as a classic of its kind.
+He described his experiences as a squadron commander in the Royal Tank Regiment (RTR) in Take These Men (1955), a (lightly fictionalised) personal narrative of the Western Desert campaign that is regarded as a classic of its kind.
+During Operation Crusader he served in the 3rd Royal Tank Regiment (3 RTR).

 Life

 He was born in Mengtes, Yunnan, China and died at Winchester in Hampshire.

 Later in life he invented and patented an apparatus for providing a desired atmosphere in a sleeping space.
 It consisted of a frame for a bed with electrical fans to control the temperature.